-GINS 3200, Experiential Learning Abroad
+GINS 3200 Experiential Learning Abroad (Belize)

 In 2015, the Caribbean Court of Justice issued a consent order on the Maya Land Rights Case brought before it.
 This was a historic ruling for Belize and surrounding regions, reinforcing land rights for Maya people.
 While in Belize, students will work with the Toledo Alcalde Association and the Maya Leaders Alliance, the two main entities leading the movement for Maya Land Rights.
 Students will assist with projects that aim to increase awareness and communicate the meaning and implications of the Maya Land Rights ruling to Maya communities.

 Last year, students participating in geographical community mapping – supporting the indigenous populations of Belize in identifying and establishing geographical borders to the lands they reclaimed.
 In future offerings, students can expect to expand on this project and explore community consultation models.

 There are up to 15 spots available in this course.

 Estimated cost of $3,000 (Paid to SEO for flights, accommodations, local transportation, and meals).
 Students will be required to pay tuition as well, and applicable tuition and fees for this course will be applied to your Student Account.

 The IER bursary is available to BGInS students registered in this course, and allocated based on financial need.
 Students in other departments are also eligible to apply for this bursary.
 In 2019, all GINS 3200 students who applied received some funding.
 The SEO will provide students with a personal contribution page they can use to raise funds towards covering the cost of their experience.

 Applications for future offerings will be provided at a later date.